sundargthb/sundargthb/README.md

 - 👋 Hi, I’m Sundar.
 I am using this space to learn and collaborate Deep Learning projects using PyTorch.
-- I have uploaded some projects I did for Udacity and some more PyTorch codes that I found useful
+- I have uploaded some projects I did for Udacity and some more PyTorch codes that you may find useful as a beginner

 <!---